-Policy: The Honors series is a multi-faceted five course program of study across grades 7 through 11, and students qualifying for Honors placement in mathematics should expect to enroll in one course per year for 5 years.
-In particular, the Math 7 Honors course provides rigorous content and training in higher-level thinking while developing skills in problem solving, communication, and teamwork.
-7th grade students will be placed no higher than Math 7 Honors unless the Math Placement Team determines that extraordinary circumstances merit higher placement.
+Policy: The Honors series is a multi-faceted four course program of study covering Algebra I, Geometry, Algebra II and AP Calculus BC.
+Students qualifying for Honors placement in mathematics should expect to enroll in one course per year for 4 years.
+7th grade students will be placed no higher than Math 8 Advanced unless the Math Placement Team determines that extraordinary circumstances merit higher placement.